 SHA-1 Federal Root Certification Authority

-Certificates using the SHA-1 signature hash algorithm under current policy are limited to legacy enterprise systems and are being completely phased out.
+Certificates using the SHA-1 signature hash algorithm under current policy are limited to legacy systems and are being completely phased out.

 All Federal PKI Certification Authorities